GoogleCloudPlatform/ai-platform-samples/training/pytorch/structured/python_package/README.md

 * [train-cloud.sh](scripts/train-cloud.sh) This script submits a training job to AI Platform.
+* [train-hptuning.sh](scripts/train-hptuning.sh) This script submits a
+  hyperparameter tuning job to AI Platform.

 ## How to run
 Once the prerequisites are satisfied, update the `BUCKET_NAME` environment